The Vital Role of Parks: Well-being, Community, & More

 Since the COVID-19 pandemic, the importance of providing outdoor opportunities has become relevant in conversations pertaining to the well-being of individuals.
 While the pandemic has emphasized the importance of these spaces, parks and recreation have long been considered essential for the welfare of individuals, as well as the vitality of both communities and neighborhoods.
-Outdoor recreational spaces improve the environment, provide community engagement, learning opportunities, economic value, health benefits, tourism, and so much more.
-From urban to suburban, parks and recreational spaces are influential on the communities they serve.
+Outdoor recreational spaces improve the environment, provide community engagement, learning opportunities, economic value, health benefits, tourism, and much more.
+From urban to suburban areas, parks and recreational spaces have a significant influence on the communities they serve.

 Parks play an integral role in preserving the health of the environment.
-Parks cleanse the air of carbon dioxide and other pollutants, protect wildlife, and replenish groundwater.
-They can reduce stormwater runoff by providing pervious surfaces for water infiltration, playing an integral role in flood prevention and reducing the necessary size of city stormwater management systems.
+They cleanse the air of carbon dioxide and other pollutants, protect wildlife, and replenish groundwater.
+Parks can also reduce stormwater runoff by providing pervious surfaces for water infiltration, playing an integral role in flood prevention and reducing the necessary size of city stormwater management systems.
 Additionally, city parks can be as much as 17 degrees cooler than the surrounding paved areas, providing cooling areas in urban heat islands.

-While parks provide spaces to host larger community events, they provide endless opportunities for individuals and groups to exercise, as well.
+While parks provide spaces to host larger community events, they also provide endless opportunities for individuals and groups to exercise.
 Hiking and mountain bike trails, paved pathways, swimming, kayaking, disc golf, and cross-country skiing are just a few of the activities found in many parks.
-Access to parks can also provide incidental exercise for people that are not enthusiastic about physical activity.
-Walking around a nature center, meandering along a river on a paved trail, or even walking or biking through a greenspace to reach a shop or restaurant, parks are a great source for exercise.
+Access to parks can also provide incidental exercise for people who are not enthusiastic about physical activity.
+Walking around a nature center, meandering along a river on a paved trail, or even walking or biking through a greenspace to reach a shop or restaurant, parks are a great source of exercise.

-Not only do parks provide opportunities for physical activity, they play a vital role in psychological health, as well.
+Not only do parks provide opportunities for physical activity, but they also play a vital role in psychological health.
 Kids with attention deficit disorder are more likely to concentrate in school after participating in activities held in a park setting.
-Views of trees from a hospital room or a cramped city apartment are shown to improve mental health and speed up recovery time, leading to less mental fatigue and shorter hospital stays (Wilson 1984).
-During the pandemic, spending time in green spaces was vital for many people, and studies show that people that were able to get out in nature had more positive mental health outcomes, including less anxiety and depression and higher levels of self-esteem throughout the pandemic (Soga 2020).
+Views of trees from a hospital room or a cramped city apartment are shown to improve mental health and speed up recovery time, leading to less mental fatigue and shorter hospital stays (Wilson, 1984).
+During the pandemic, spending time in green spaces was vital for many people, and studies show that people who were able to get out in nature had more positive mental health outcomes, including less anxiety and depression and higher levels of self-esteem throughout the pandemic (Soga, 2020).
 Parks and greenspaces provide relief to those surrounding.